encode/uvicorn/README.md

 [Discussion on django-dev](https://groups.google.com/forum/#!topic/django-developers/_314PGl3Ao0).

-A Gunicorn worker class that interfaces with an ASGI Consumer callable, rather than a WSGI callable.
+The server is implemented as a Gunicorn worker class that interfaces with an ASGI Consumer callable, rather than a WSGI callable.

 We use a couple of packages from [MagicStack](https://github.com/MagicStack/) in order to achieve an extremely high-throughput and low-latency implementation: